 As rubbish decomposes it produces a gas called methane.
 Methane is an odourless, flammable gas that can be highly explosive.
 At Kate Valley 51 wells constructed or drilled down into the rubbish collect the gas.
 It is then piped to a generation plant that makes electricity.
 Four 1 Mega Watt gas engine generators send 4 Mega Watts of electricity into the national grid.

 Safety is the number one priority at the Kate Valley landfill.
 They are very proud to say they are up to 2,000 days (how many years is that?) without any ‘loss time days’.
 That means there have been no staff away for more than one day because of injury or illness that happened at work.

 There is also a special programme at Kate Valley called the Opportunity for Improvement.
-Each incident is used as a way for everyone to learn how to do their job more safely.
+As human beings, we all make mistakes.
+Our own mistakes, and the mistakes of others, can be used to help improve ourselves every day.
+At Kate Valley every incident is used as a way for everyone to learn how to do their job more safely.
+The staff make suggestions and improvements that change the way people do their jobs.
 The Opportunity for Improvement programme has a no-blame safety culture.

 Is Kate Valley doing the best it can?
 The landfill operations and procedures are peer reviewed every three months by a group that are experts in their field.
+They check that the landfill construction and environmental controls are following international best practice.
 The report is publically available and recommendations are used to make changes to the way the landfill operates.